 Bathroom Basket

 Going to the bathroom postpartum is definitely a bit more of a process than normal.
-Things are going to be a bit messy down there for a while and it will make your life a whole lot easier if you have everything you need for your bathroom breaks all in one place.
+Things are going to be a bit messy down there for a while.
+So it will make your life a whole lot easier if you have everything you need for your bathroom breaks all in one place.
 I personally like to keep mine in a cute basket above the toilet.
 Here’s what I would suggest you include in yours.

 Frida Instant Ice Maxi Pads